nimbly/Syndicate/README.md

 ## Custom router

 Although using the `#[Consume]` attribute is the fastest and easiest way to get your message handlers registered with the application router, you may want to implement your own custom  routing solution.
 Syndicate provides a `Nimbly\Syndicate\RouterInterface` for you to implement.

+## Custom publishers and consumers

+If you find that `Syndicate` does not support a particular publisher or consumer, we'd love to see a [Github Issues](https://github.com/nimbly/Syndicate/issues) opened or a message posted in [Github Discussions](https://github.com/nimbly/Syndicate/discussions).

+Alternatively, you can create your own implementation using the `Nimbly\Syndicate\PublisherInterface` and/or the `Nimbly\Syndicate\ConsumerInterface`.

+If you feel like sharing your implementations, we encourage you opening up a PR!